Friday, May 15, 2026

 The relationship between Dorothy Malone and Ford is quite well done mostly because of the stars.
 I wish it had an extra beat/complication.

 Well handled from director Henry Levin.
 Beautifully shot.
-John Ireland turned down a role - foolish.
+John Ireland turned down a role in this - foolish.
 His sexiness and threat would've worked well, better than the old character actors.

 Friday, February 20, 2026